januschung/job-winner-ui/README.md

 1. Use Google Spreadsheet (I am using it before this project).
 It is ugly, hard to maintain and easy to mess up the layout.
 1. Use online tool like huntr.co.
 But it can only track 40 jobs and I don't want to spend a dime for the premium service.
 1. Use pen and paper.
-It works but I can't copy and paste information such as link job link and utilize it later.
+It works but I can't copy and paste information such as the job url link and utilize it later.

 None of the about is fun or totally fit my use case.